 - Communicating information in a secure and confidential manner

-- General practice / Specialty Doctor’s offices
+- General practice and specialty doctor’s offices

-- Government Agencies
+- Government agencies

 - Nursing homes and residential care facilities